 Quick Start

-By leveraging PaaS you can start using the solution a lot quicker.
+By leveraging PaaS, you can start using the product a lot quicker.
 After all, there is no longer a need to spend a lot of time on development.
 Since solutions typically come with in-built code libraries, debugging tools, and databases, they eliminate routine developer tasks and automate application building or customization.

 Better Scalability